 Where You Live

-Vet costs vary across New Zealand.
-Auckland and Wellington tend to have higher veterinary fees than smaller centres, which can affect premiums.
+Vet costs vary across Australia.
+Sydney and Melbourne tend to have higher veterinary fees than regional centres.
 Access to specialist ophthalmology and brachycephalic surgery services may also vary by location.
+Warmer states increase heatstroke risk.

 💰